JC-Ellis/astro-personal-site/src/content/work/the-nc-scoop-backend.md

 > A robust backend API that powers a dynamic news application.

-This backend project powers **The NC Scoop** — a full-stack news app.
+This backend project powers **The NC Scoop**, a full-stack news app.
 It provides RESTful endpoints to fetch, filter, post, and delete news articles, users, and comments.
 All routes include robust error handling and clear API documentation.

 ---